Leadership Through Service

 In the Community

-Through the City of God initiative, Austin Scholars serve in the community for two hours each week.
-Our service centers around the seven themes of Catholic Social Teaching and supports several local organizations surrounding the college.
+Austin Scholars serve in the community for two hours each week.
+The service revolves around the seven themes of Catholic Social Teaching and supports several local organizations surrounding the college.
 The service-learning component of Austin Scholars encourages all students to develop leadership skills by serving those in need in our community.

 - Bellesini Academy